eigerco/beerus/README.md

   <br />
   <br />
   <a href="https://github.com/abdelhamidbakhta/beerus/issues/new?assignees=&labels=bug&template=01_BUG_REPORT.md&title=bug%3A+">Report a Bug</a>
-  ·
+  -
   <a href="https://github.com/abdelhamidbakhta/beerus/issues/new?assignees=&labels=enhancement&template=02_FEATURE_REQUEST.md&title=feat%3A+">Request a Feature</a>
+  -
-  .<a href="https://github.com/abdelhamidbakhta/beerus/discussions">Ask a Question</a>
+  <a href="https://github.com/abdelhamidbakhta/beerus/discussions">Ask a Question</a>
 </div>

 <div align="center">